rootstrap/blog/content/Warm Data - Anthony Figueroa.md

 A good way to understand it is through an example.
 Let’s think for a minute about our diet and nutritional data about our food.

-We can think about what are the relationships in which this food came to be.
+We can ask ourselves what are the relationships in which this food came to be?

 Is it economic, cultural, political, family habits?